benhoyt/scandir/README.md

 of system calls from about 2N to N, where N is the total number of files and directories in the tree.

-**In practice, removing all those extra system calls makes walking about 2-3 times as fast on Windows, and about 1.5 times as fast on Linux and Mac OS X.**
-So we're not talking about micro-optimizations.
+**In practice, removing all those extra system calls makes `os.walk()` about 8-9 times as fast on Windows, and about 3-4 times as fast on Linux and Mac OS X.** So we're not talking about micro-optimizations.
 [See more benchmarks below.](#benchmarks)

 Somewhat relatedly, many people have also asked for a version of `os.listdir()` that yields filenames as it iterates instead of returning them as one big list.
+This improves memory efficiency for iterating very large directories.

-So as well as a faster `walk()`, BetterWalk adds `iterdir_stat()` and `iterdir()`.
+So as well as a faster `walk()`, scandir adds a new `scandir()` function.
 They're pretty easy to use, but [see below](#the-api) for the full API docs.

 Why you should care
 -------------------

 I'd love for these incremental (but significant!) improvements to be added to the Python standard library.
-BetterWalk was released to help test the concept and get it in shape for inclusion in the standard `os` module.
+This scandir module was released to help test the concept and get it in shape for inclusion in the standard `os` module.

 There are various third-party "path" and "walk directory" libraries available, but Python's `os` module isn't going away anytime soon.
 So we might as well speed it up and add small improvements where possible.

-**So I'd love it if you could help test BetterWalk, report bugs, suggest improvement, or comment on the API.** And perhaps you'll see these speed-ups and API additions in Python 3.4 ... :-)
+**So I'd love it if you could help test scandir, report bugs, suggest improvements, or comment on the API.** And perhaps you'll see these speed-ups and API additions in Python 3.4 ... :-)

 Benchmarks
 ----------

-Below are results showing how many times as fast `betterwalk.walk()` is than `os.walk()` on various systems, found by running `benchmark.py` with no arguments as well as with the `-s` argument (which totals the directory size).
+Below are results showing how many times as fast `scandir.walk()` is than `os.walk()` on various systems, found by running `benchmark.py` with no arguments as well as with the `-s` argument (which totals the directory size).

 ```
 System version              Python version    Speed ratio    With -s
 --------------------------------------------------------------------
-Windows 7 64 bit            2.6 64 bit        2.5            4.5
-Windows 7 64 bit            2.7 64 bit        2.2            4.2
+Windows 7 64 bit            2.7 64 bit        8.2            13.8
-Windows 7 64 bit            3.2 64 bit        3.0            6.2
-Windows XP 32 bit           2.7 32 bit        1.3            2.4
+Windows XP 32 bit           2.7 32 bit
-Windows XP 32 bit           3.3 32 bit        2.0            4.8

-Debian 2.6.32 32 bit        2.6 32 bit        1.6            1.5
+Debian 2.6.32 32 bit        2.6 32 bit
-Ubuntu 12.04 64 bit VBox    2.7 64 bit        1.5            1.3
+Ubuntu 12.04 64 bit VBox    2.7 64 bit
-Ubuntu 12.04 64 bit VBox    3.2 64 bit        1.7            1.4
+Ubuntu 12.04 64 bit VBox    3.2 64 bit

-Mac OS X 10.7.5             2.7 64 bit        1.6            1.3
+Mac OS X 10.7.5             2.7 64 bit
 ```

-Originally I was benchmarking against the actual `os.walk()`, but that uses `listdir()` which is written in C, whereas `iterdir_stat()` is written in pure Python using ctypes.
-So (on Linux) the cost of ctypes was outweighing the speed increase due to not doing the stat.
-So I've changed the benchmark to use a ctypes version of `listdir()` so it's comparing apples with apples.

-Some of these are systems I have running on VirtualBox -- if you can benchmark it on your own similar system on real hardware, send in the results and I'll replace these with your results.
+These benchmarks are using the fast C version of scandir_helper, which is equivalent to os.listdir(), also written in C, except that it provides the file information along with the name.

 Note that the gains are less than the above on smaller directories and greater on larger directories.
 This is why `benchmark.py` creates a test directory